All Episodes

 I think that there's a lot going on.

-Right now, we've got open borders, Title 42 ended.
+Right now, we've got open borders.

 We've got a debt ceiling deadline of June 1st.

-The border bill was very strong.
+The Border bill was very strong.

-Uh they did raise the debt ceiling.
+They did raise the debt ceiling.

 He bet against it, and he turned out to bet the wrong way, and he wasted 97 days, and they could have come to another agreement.

-That's that can't happen now.
+That can't happen now.

-I don't see that happening in what, 19 days.
+I don't see that happening in, what, 19 days?

 They even arrested him here in New York.

-Why are they waiting for?
+What are they waiting for?

 Just stay tuned.

-I think if Comer and if people like Jim Jordan get to where I think they are now going and and the evidence is getting stronger every day, um, I think those will be legitimate questions.
+I think if Comer and if people like Jim Jordan get to where I think they are now going and the evidence is getting stronger every day, I think those will be legitimate questions.

 So if that turns out to be true, he would be impeached for that.

-And likely I would even argue convicted.
+And likely, I would even argue convicted.

 Anyway, Marco, appreciate it.

-What's up, uh Frank?
+What's up, Frank?

 How are you?